GabrieleGhisleni/EnergyProject/README.md

 ### Train models

-Add this service and specify the model that you want to train from ['all', "wind", "hydro", "load", "thermal", "geothermal", "biomass", "photovoltaic"]. we also recommend to let --aug.
+To re-train the models you will need to add this service and specify the model to train from ['all', "wind", "hydro", "load", "thermal", "geothermal", "biomass", "photovoltaic"].
+We also recommend letting --aug.

-Always in [extra.services.yml] add the following code:
+In [extra.services.yml] add the following code:

 ```shell
 # extra-services.yml